Fine-tuning the ESM2 protein language model to understand the functional impact of missense variants: INTRODUCTION

-\section{Introduction}
+\section{INTRODUCTION}

-Recent advancement in sequencing technologies and bioinformatic analyses have enhanced their usability in clinical settings \cite{Bagger2024}.
-This has led to the generation of vast amounts of clinical-grade, personal genetic data.
-Many of the putatively deleterious variants identified in the coding regions of the genome are missense variants that may alter the protein function \cite{Chen2023}.
-Determining the clinical significance and potential impact of each variant poses significant challenges \cite{Miosge2015}.
+Recent advancements in sequencing technologies and bioinformatic analyses have significantly enhanced their utility in clinical settings, enabling more precise and comprehensive genetic diagnostics \cite{Bagger2024}.
+This progress has led to the generation of vast amounts of clinical-grade, personal genetic data, providing unprecedented opportunities to uncover the genetic basis of diseases.
+However, this surge in data also brings substantial challenges, particularly in the interpretation of variants of uncertain significance (VUS).
+Many putatively deleterious variants identified in the coding regions of the genome are missense variants, which can alter protein function by substituting one amino acid for another \cite{Chen2023}.
+Accurately determining the clinical significance and functional impact of these variants remains a formidable task \cite{Miosge2015}.

-In the context of diagnostic genetic testing, a commonly used approach is to follow the ACMG/AMP guidelines \cite{Richards2015}, which propose a standardized framework for the interpretation of sequence variants.
-It provides a set of criteria to gather various evidences such as population data \cite{Chen2023,Auton2015} and computational data \cite{Cheng2023,Ioannidis2016}.
+In the context of diagnostic genetic testing, the American College of Medical Genetics and Genomics (ACMG) and the Association for Molecular Pathology (AMP) guidelines are widely employed for sequence variant interpretation \cite{Richards2015}.
+These guidelines propose a standardized framework that integrates diverse types of evidence, including population data \cite{Chen2023,Auton2015}, computational predictions \cite{Cheng2023,Ioannidis2016}, and functional studies.
+One of the criteria in these guidelines, PM1 (moderate evidence of pathogenicity), considers whether a missense variant is located in a mutational hotspot or a critical, well-established functional domain (e.g., the active site of an enzyme) that lacks benign variation \cite{Richards2015}.
+While this criterion provides valuable guidance, identifying such regions poses significant challenges.
+It requires robust annotation of functional domains and systematic quantification of pathogenic and benign enrichment \cite{Harrison2019}.

-One criterion that is used in the classification of missense variants, with grade PM1 (moderate evidence of pathogenicity), is “location in a mutational hot spot and/or critical and well-established functional domain (e.g. active site of an enzyme) without benign variation” \cite{Richards2015}.
-However, the determination of such regions is challenging since it requires the careful identification of functional domains and the quantification of pathogenic/benign enrichment \cite{Harrison2019}.
-Previous studies have used disease databases such as ClinVar \cite{Landrum2013} along with population data \cite{Chen2023,Auton2015} to identify regions that are enriched with pathogenic variants \cite{Quinodoz2022,Iqbal2020,PrezPalma2019}.
-However, only a small portion of proteins were analyzed due to incomplete annotation of the human proteome.
-Moreover, there was no attempt at understanding the impact of missense variants on protein features.
+Previous studies have attempted to address this challenge using gene-disease databases such as ClinVar \cite{Landrum2013} combined with population frequency data \cite{Chen2023,Auton2015}.
+These efforts have identified regions enriched with pathogenic variants and provided insights into specific proteins \cite{Quinodoz2022,Iqbal2020,PrezPalma2019}.
+However, these analyses have been limited by the incomplete annotation of the human proteome, leaving many proteins and functional regions unexplored.
+Furthermore, little attention has been paid to understanding the mechanistic impact of missense variants on specific protein features, which could provide deeper insights into their pathogenicity.